magnuskiro/magnuskiro.github.com/tech/cicd_tooling.md

 Cloud has pipeline functionality, this is lacking on the on-prem server.
 Self-hosted build agents are missing.

-By looking at the bitbucket web pages for iformation there is little that suggests that self-hosted is viable for the future.
-Compared to the little I know about github self-hosted capabilities Bitbucket becomes nearly uselsss.
+By looking at the bitbucket web pages for information there is little that suggests that self-hosted is viable for the future.
+Compared to the little I know about github self-hosted capabilities Bitbucket becomes nearly useless.

-Pipelien build minutes are qutie expensive.
+Pipeline build minutes are quite expensive.
-$10 per 1000 minutes easily gives you a cost of $6k/month 100 repost => 10 builds/repo/day => 7.5min/build => 7500 build minuts =>
+$10 per 1000 minutes easily gives you a cost of $6k/month 100 repos => 10 builds/repo/day => 7.5min/build => 7500 build minutes =>
 $80/day => 20days/month => $1600/month.

 ## Jenkins